eceozdemir/dsa210-TermProject/README.md

 Hypothesis
 --

-Null Hypothesis (H₀): There is no significant relationship between daily weather conditions and the amount of energy (kWh) charged to the Tesla.
+Null Hypothesis (H₀):  There is no significant difference in energy charged to Tesla between rainy and non-rainy days.

-Alternative Hypothesis (H₁): There is a significant relationship between daily weather conditions and the amount of energy (kWh) charged to the Tesla.
+Alternative Hypothesis (H₁): ainy days significantly affect the energy charged.

 Description of Dataset